sadhikaacharya/sadhikaacharya/README.md

 - ⚡ Fun fact: ...
 -->

 I am Sadhika Acharya, currently a junior at University of Rochester, majoring in Computer Science.
-I have previously interned at Slack!
 I mainly code in Java, Python, C, and Swift.

 Feel free to connect with me on Linkedin: https://www.linkedin.com/in/sadhika-acharya/